Yoctol/bottender/docs/advanced-guides-deployment.md

 ### Step 4: Using Git in Your Bottender App

-Since deployment of Heroku depends on Git, make sure you have run `git init` and make the first commit in your Bottender app.
+Deployment of Heroku depends on Git.
+Make sure you have run `git init` and make the first commit in your Bottender app.

 For example: